partokarwat/showcase-app/README.md

 * Displaying a list of crypto coins
 * Fetching data from the internet
 * Store fetched data in a database for offline app use
+* Show skeleton loader when data is loaded
-* Pull to refresh the list data
+* Pull to refresh the list data with compose animation
 * Switch coins in list based on their performance
 * Implementing navigation between screens
 * Using and understanding the MVI architecture